odinb/Lenovo_Yoga_7_2-in-1_16AKP10/README.md

 `visudo -f /etc/sudoers`

 Enable:
-Uncomment to allow members of group wheel to execute any command `%wheel ALL=(ALL:ALL) ALL`
+Uncomment to allow members of group wheel to execute any command<br />
+`%wheel ALL=(ALL:ALL) ALL`

-Same thing without a password
+Same thing without a password<br />
 `%wheel ALL=(ALL:ALL) NOPASSWD: ALL`

 Then: